dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 So that seems pretty effective.

 Why not just set [`UseWPF`](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/-msbuild-props-desktop#usewpf) and [`UseWindowsForms`](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props-desktop#usewindowsforms) back to `false`?
 The short answer is: it doesn't work.
 But why?
 The problem is that these really only determine whether the code in your project can use WPF or Windows Forms features.
-Your project might not use them, but that doesn't change the fact that if any of the components you depend on do have a dependency on the .NET runtime Windows Desktop components, your application will automtically pick up that dependency even if you've not turned on the WPF or Windows Forms features for your own build.
+Your project might not use them, but that doesn't change the fact that if any of the components you depend on do have a dependency on the .NET runtime Windows Desktop components, your application will automatically pick up that dependency even if you've not turned on the WPF or Windows Forms features for your own build.

 ### Community input